cse112-sp20/Team-Warmup-CRUD-App-MiniProject/README.md

 #### The website need to have following function:
   - Login and logout
   - Two input tags and ADD to firebase
-  - Ajax update a table/Dynamic insert row
+  - Ajax update a table / Dynamic insert and delete row
   - UPDATE and DELETE each row

 #### The pipeline need to test: